OFThomas/optojigsaw/README.md

 In order to produce a DXF autocad schematic we will use FREECAD which is avaliable on the ubuntu repository.

-We want to have around 15mm thickness in the perspex waveguides and they should fit on around 150x150mm^2 blocks
+We want to have around 15mm thickness in the perspex waveguides and they should fit on ~150x150mm^2 blocks

 Box outline with waveguides inside,
 ---------------